Lawyer for family of slain US Air Force airman says video and calls show deputy went to wrong home

 The video shows the deputy banging on the door and stepping aside, seemingly out of view of the door.
 Twice he shouted: “Sheriff’s office!
 Open the door!”

-Fortson, who legally owned a firearm, opened the door and could be seen holding what appeared to be handgun pointed down toward the floor.
+Fortson, who legally owned a firearm, opened the door and could be seen holding a handgun pointed toward the floor.
 The deputy shouted, “Step back!” and then shot Fortson six times.
 Only afterward did he shout, “Drop the gun!
 Drop the gun!”

 The deputy then called paramedics on his radio.
 The case is among many around the country in which Black people have been shot in their homes by law enforcement personnel.

 Crump said earlier that Fortson was talking to his girlfriend on FaceTime and that he grabbed his gun because he heard someone outside his apartment.
-He said that the deputy burst into the apartment, citing the account of the girlfriend, who has not yet been identified.
+He said the deputy burst into the apartment, citing the account of the girlfriend, whose name hasn't been released.

 In a clip from the FaceTime video captured by Fortson’s cellphone, the airman can be heard groaning and saying, “I can’t breathe.”
 A deputy can be heard yelling back at him, “Stop moving!”
 The phone is pointed at the ceiling and does not show what is going on in the apartment.